Home Medicinal Chemistry Vitamins B Vitamins

 Functions of Folate (Folic acid)

-• It is an important nutrient that functions in the production of genetic materials such as DNA and RNA.
+• Folate (folic acid) is an important form of B vitamins that functions in the production of genetic materials such as DNA and RNA.

-• It is essential when cells and tissues are growing rapidly such as in infancy, adolescence, pregnancy, and fetal development.
+• Iron with folic acid is essential when cells and tissues are growing rapidly such as in infancy, adolescence, pregnancy, and fetal development.

-• It plays a key role in breaking down the amino acid homocysteine.
-High amounts of homocysteine may have harmful effects on our bodies.
+• Folic acid or folate plays a key role in breaking down the amino acid homocysteine because high amounts of homocysteine may have harmful effects on our bodies.

 • Folate is extremely crucial for the proper functioning of the brain and emotional health.